Hydrologic Science and Engineering

 2. Hydrobiogeochemistry

-Students choose three of the following course with at least one from each of microbiology focused and geochemistry focused courses.
-Students with a Hydrobiogeochemistry Area of Specialization encouraged to enroll in CEEN550 and a separate Contaminant Fate and Transport course (CEEN580 or CEEN584) to satisfy the HSE core, leaving GEGN586 and CEEN551 as the geochemistry focused courses.
+Students choose three of the following courses with at least one from each of microbiology-focused and geochemistry focused courses.
+Students with a Hydrobiogeochemistry area of specialization are encouraged to enroll in CEEN550 and a separate Contaminant Fate and Transport course (CEEN580 or CEEN584) to satisfy the HSE core, leaving GEGN586 and CEEN551 as the geochemistry focused courses.

 Microbiology Focus: